developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/about/index.md

 ## Overview

 Device Tracker is a centralized solution that tracks and finds misplaced devices within a facility.
 As part of Zebra’s Mobility DNA Visibility Console, it leverages existing WiFi network infrastructure to locate devices, preventing device inventory shrinkage.
 When locating a device, Device Tracker identifies the general area where the device is located based on the Access Point (AP) the device is connected to within the facility.
 The Device Tracker client uses BLE (Bluetooth Low Energy) beacons transmitted from the misplaced device for proximity sensing based on its relative position to the device conducting the search.
 Audio can be played on the misplaced device to aid in locating it if not easily visible.
-Device Tracker centralized management system continuously monitors device presence, connection state, and battery charge to ensure visibility of devices prior to reaching a disconnected or loss of battery state.
+Device Tracker centralized management system continuously monitors device presence, tracking status, connection state, and battery charge to ensure visibility of devices prior to reaching a disconnected or loss of battery state.

 ##Main Features
 Device Tracker main features:
 *	Presence information for all supported WiFi connected devices based on AP location zone
 *	Misplaced device prevention by monitoring low power and disconnection state
-*	Centralized dashboard to easily view device information: WiFi connectivity (connection status, connected AP), searching status (To Be Found, Being Found, Found, Cannot Find), battery information (percent battery remaining, charging status), active (connected), and other information from deployed Zebra mobile computers.
+*	Centralized dashboard to easily view device information: WiFi connectivity (connection status, connected AP), tracking status (To Be Found, Being Found, Found, Cannot Find), battery information (percent battery remaining, charging status), and other information from deployed Zebra mobile computers.
  * Filter and sort data
- * Search AP name, device name, device model
+ * Search by status, AP name, device name, device model, device serial number, battery state, and tags
  * Device tagging for easier organization, identification, and tracking
- * Admin action to mark device to be found (initiate search for misplaced device), which sends a notification to the client to take action
+ * Admin action to mark device "To be found", which adds the device to the search list on the associate's client app
-*	Client lists misplaced devices to locate.
-Find misplaced device with color-coded BLE proximity animation and audio
-*	Find and retrieve misplaced devices:
+*	Find and retrieve misplaced devices with client app:
   * Visually with BLE based animated proximity indicator
   * Audibly with chirping sound
 *	Secure communications between the Device Tracker Client application and server